boveus/hyrax-wiki/Customizing-Metadata.md

 end
 ```

-If this is the first custom property added to the show page, you will need to copy [Sufia's app/views/curation_concerns/base/_attribute_rows.html.erb](https://github.com/projecthydra/sufia/blob/master/app/views/curation_concerns/base/_attribute_rows.html.erb) to the same directory structure in your app.
+If this is the first custom property added to the show page, you will need to copy [Hyrax's app/views/curation_concerns/base/_attribute_rows.html.erb](https://github.com/projecthydra/hyrax/blob/master/app/views/curation_concerns/base/_attribute_rows.html.erb) to the same directory structure in your app.
 NOTE: The link goes to master.
-Make sure you copy from the release/branch of Sufia that your app has installed.
+Make sure you copy from the release/branch of Hyrax that your app has installed.

 Add the field to the local copy of app/views/curation_concerns/base/_attribute_rows.html.erb
 ```erb
 <%= presenter.attribute_to_html(:contact_email) %>
 ```

 ### Configure Blacklight to show the property on the show page

 Edit app/controllers/catalog_controller.rb and look for the section including `add_show_field` statements.
 Add the following:
 ```ruby
 config.add_show_field solr_name("contact_email", :stored_searchable), label: "Contact Email"
 ```

 ### Configure Blacklight to show the property in search results

 Optionally, you can also have the property shown in the search results for a work.

 Edit app/controllers/catalog_controller.rb and look for the section including `add_index_field` statements.
 Add the following:
 ```ruby
 config.add_index_field solr_name("contact_email", :stored_searchable), label: "Contact Email"